witkovsky/CharFunTool/README.md

 The Characteristic Functions Toolbox (CharFunTool) consists of a set of algorithms for evaluating selected characteristic functions and algorithms for numerical inversion of the combined and/or compound characteristic functions, used to evaluate the cumulative distribution function (CDF), the probability density function (PDF), and/or the quantile function (QF).

-The toolbox comprises different inversion algorithms, including those based on the Gil-Pelaez inversion formulae in combination with the simple trapezoidal quadrature rule, or other more sifisticated quadratures and advanced acceleration methods, used for computing the  required Fourier transform integrals of oscillatory functions.
+The toolbox comprises different inversion algorithms, including those based on the Gil-Pelaez inversion formulae in combination with the simple trapezoidal quadrature rule, or other more sofisticated quadratures and advanced acceleration methods, used for computing the  required Fourier transform integrals of oscillatory functions.

 Installation and requirements
 =============================